AryanSai/NeuralNetworksFromScratch/README.md

-# Neural Networks From Scratch
+# Neural Networks From Scratch 🌐
-I am on this journey to relearn Neural Networks by coding in Python.
+I am on this journey to unlaern and relearn Neural Networks by coding in bare Python without Pytorch!

-#1.
-Coding Neuron and Layers in bare python
+#  1. Coding Neuron and Layers in bare python
+#  2. Coding Neuron and Layers with Numpy